jimcbell/GmailCleaner/Readme.md

 - This includes access tokens and refresh tokens (see /images)

 ### To Do
-[] Connect logging to app insights
+[x] Connect logging to app insights
-[] Get Azure Virtual Network working instaed of using direct IP Address of azure app service for gmail cleaner [] Build Unit Tests
+[] Build Unit Tests
 [] Invalidate asp.net core cookie instead of redirecting to login success